Lublin: History

 Archaeological finds indicate a long presence of cultures in the area.
 A complex of settlements started to develop on the future site of Lublin and in its environs in the sixth to seventh centuries.
 Remains of settlements dating back to the sixth century were discovered in the centre of today's Lublin on Czwartek ("Thursday") Hill.

-The period of the early Middle Ages was marked by an intensification of habitation, particularly in the areas along river valleys.
-The settlements were centred around the stronghold on Old Town Hill, which was likely one of the main centres of Lendians tribe.
+The early Middle Ages were marked by an intensified settlement of people, particularly in the areas along river valleys.
+The settlements were centred around the stronghold on Old Town Hill, which was likely one of the main centres of the Lendians, a Lechitic tribe.
 When the tribal stronghold was destroyed in the 10th century, the centre shifted to the northeast, to a new stronghold above Czechówka valley and, after the mid-12th century, to Castle Hill.

 At least two churches are presumed to have existed in Lublin in the early medieval period.
 One of them was most probably erected on Czwartek Hill during the rule of Casimir the Restorer in the 11th century.
 The castle became the seat of a castellan, first mentioned in historical sources from 1224, but was quite possibly present from the start of the 12th or even 10th century.
 The oldest historical document mentioning Lublin dates from 1198, so the name must have come into general use some time earlier.

 The location of Lublin at the eastern borders of the Polish lands gave it military significance.
 During the first half of the 13th century, Lublin was a target of attacks by Mongols, Tatars, Ruthenians, and Lithuanians, which resulted in its destruction.
 It was also ruled by Kingdom of Galicia–Volhynia between 1289 and 1302.
 Lublin was founded as a town by Władysław I the Elbow-high or between 1258 and 1279 during the rule of the prince Bolesław V the Chaste.
 Casimir III the Great, appreciating the site's strategic importance, built a masonry castle in 1341 and encircled the city with defensive walls.
 From 1326, if not earlier, the stronghold on Castle Hill included a chapel in honor of the Holy Trinity.
 A stone church dating to 1335–1370 exists to this day.